 This kind of compartmentalization is common in many people’s lives.
 Many people (particularly those in intelligence work) separate their work lives from their home lives.
 Many so-called Christians live one life on Sundays and another on Saturdays.
 Using this paradigm, one holds *both* secular and Christian worldviews, then picks and chooses which one to use at any given time.
 Note that this is different from the accommodation issue — one is not modifying a Christian worldview to accommodate secular thought or a secular worldview to integrate a few Christian concepts.
 Instead, one is building two complete worldviews.

 This is deadly for a “real” Christian.
 It is simply unsupportable to believe the axioms of Christianity in one part of your life and not believe it in another, and have a coherent overarching worldview.
 Once again, you have to fish or cut bait.
-The functional problem is that these magisteria are really not disjoint — they necessarily overlap in some areas, and when they do, they threaten the other one.
+The functional problem is that these magisteria are really not disjoint — they necessarily overlap in some areas, and when they do, they threaten each other.
 A complete Christian worldview permeates every second of every day.
 I cannot look at a tree and not see the hand of God.
 I cannot look at my wife without thanking God for putting us together.
 I cannot see a sunrise without thanking God for another day.
 To attempt to compartmentalize the Christian worldview into a small teensy part of your llfe is, ultimately a denial of the worldview.
 Eventually, there will come a time when the two worldviews will be in radical opposition, and it will not be able to compartmentalize the problem away.
 When that happens, you have to choose one or the other.
 These people, unfortunately, chose the secular worldview when this conflict arose.